RingierIMU/mkt-plugin-wordpress-bus/README.md

 });
 ```

 Return `0` to disable the downloads entirely — images without a local file then carry an empty `content_hash`.
-Return a negative number to lift the cap, which is worth doing for a first bulk sync on an offloaded property so every image is hashed in one pass.

 ## Contributing ##